HAYAH

 Are REITs a good investment in the UAE?

-REITs are considered a good, accessible investment in the UAE for gaining exposure to the real estate market without direct ownership, offering liquidity, professional management, and high dividend yields (often required to pay out 80–90% of income).
-Popular options like Emirates REIT, ENBD REIT, and Al Mal Capital REIT are regulated by the DFSA, allowing investors to trade on local exchanges.
+UAE REITs provide accessible real estate exposure without direct property ownership, offering liquidity, professional management, and dividend yields of approximately 6-8% as of early 2026.
+Emirates REIT, ENBD REIT, and Al Mal Capital REIT are regulated by the DFSA and trade on local exchanges.
+However, unit prices can fluctuate with market conditions.

 How do National Bonds work?